Fizzyo/Creating-Games-for-Fizzyo/BreadthFrameworkV2/README.md

 ## Adding the Framework to a New Game

-	The files that need to be added to a game to incorporate the system are included in the Required Fizzyo Files folder.
-An overview of these components can be found in Table 1 on page 2 of the System Description.

 	All scenes are self contained and complete except for MapTest.
 The game objects in MapTest (FizzyoOverlay,	AchUnlock and LeadUnlock) are intended to be included in the main game scene of any game that is created for the system.
 These objects and their associated scripts, as described in the earlier sections of this readme file, are used to progress/unlock achievements, gather session data and upload data at the end of a session.

 	For the frameworks achievement system to function in a specific game, the developer